 8. Live with less

 The truth is, the less stuff you have the easier it is to manage.
-This is true for our kids (this is why I limit the amount of clothing, books, and stuff that my kids who are organizationally challenged have access to), but it is also true for adults.
+This is true for our kids (this is why I limit the amount of clothing, books, and stuff that my kids who are organizationally challenged have access to).
+But, it is also true for adults.
 If you are having trouble keeping up with things, it’s probably because you have too many things in the first place.

-9. Maintain a regular schedule
+9. Maintain a consistent daily schedule

 Schedules create order.
 Go to bed and rise at consistent times.
 Schedule household, work, and personal tasks on consistent times and on consistent days.
 Eating meals and even exercising at regular times are highly beneficial for both physical and mental health.